-Education Related to Employment includes the following 3 components:
+Education Related to Employment includes the following two components:

-- English as a Second Language (ESL) classes (not included as part of another educational program, such as Vocational Training); and
+- English as a Second Language (ESL) classes (not included as part of another educational program, such as Vocational Training).

 Allow one hour of study time for each hour of class time when figuring participation hours.

 For teen parents without a high school degree or GED, see PM 21-02-09.

 For adults without a high school degree or GED, See PM 21-02-10.

 Who may participate in the activity:

 A client may participate in Education Related to Employment when: